 In March 2020, 167,060 Phantom Shares were granted to certain AVANGRID executives and employees.
 These awards will vest in three equal installments in 2020, 2021 and 2022 and will be settled in a cash amount equal to the number of Phantom Shares multiplied by the closing share price of AVANGRID's common stock on the respective vesting dates, subject to continued employment.
 The liability of these awards is measured based on the closing share price of AVANGRID's common stock at each reporting date until the date of settlement.
-In both June 2020 and March 2021, \$2 million was paid to settle, respectively, the first and the second installments under this plan.
-As of both December 31, 2021 and 2020, the total liability was \$2 million, which is included in other current and non-current liabilities.
+In March 2022, \$2 million was paid to settle the third and final installment under this plan.